-Social Work is the professional activity of helping individuals, families, groups, organizations or communities improve or recover their ability to function successfully in society; it also involves creation of conditions within society conducive to realizing that goal.
-The Social Work degree (B.S.W.) prepares students for entry level generalist social work practice.
+Social Work is the professional activity of helping individuals, families, groups, organizations or communities improve or recover their ability to function successfully in society.
+The mission of the Social Work Program at Mississippi College is to prepare students for entry level generalist social work practice with systems of all sizes and/or for continued study at the graduate level.
 The Social Work Program is accredited by the Council on Social Work Education.